 You aren't able to add/remove audiences or attributes

-You can only create a chart via question charts or GWI Spark
+You can only create a chart via question charts, Agent Spark or GWI Canvas

-As a Free user, you’re only able to see the audience % for the attributes previewed in the “mini chart” shown in GWI Spark.
+As a Free user, you’re only able to see the audience % for the attributes previewed in the “mini chart” shown in Agent Spark.

 How to choose your filters